4917 Waters Edge Drive, Suite 275

 101 North Chestnut Street, Suite 103

 Winston-Salem, NC 27101

-Our clients include multinational conglomerates, high tech medical device companies, pharmaceutical companies, health care management companies, instrumentation companies, universities, and other private and publicly held companies.
+Our clients include multinational conglomerates, high tech medical device companies, pharmaceutical companies, health care management companies, instrumentation companies, universities, and other private and publicly held companies that file electrical patent applications.
 Our clientele have been acquired in mergers and acquisitions, have licensed or been granted licenses to complex electrical technologies, or have monetized their intellectual property in other exits.